ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Ceedling and CMock are advanced tools with sophisticated parsers.
   However, they do not include entire C language preprocessors.
-  Consequently, with this option enabled, Ceedling will use gcc's preprocessing mode and the cpp preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
+  Consequently, with this option enabled, Ceedling will use `gcc`'s preprocessing mode and the cpp preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.

-  With this option enabled, the gcc & cpp tools must exist in an accessible system search path and test runner files are always regenerated.
+  With this option enabled, the `gcc` & `cpp` tools must exist in an accessible system search path and test runner files are always regenerated.